Andrew-S-Rosen/cbe504/main.typ

 === Example

-Consider the first-order, elementary reaction given by
+Consider the first-order, elementary reaction in a CSTR given by
 $ ce("A->B"). $
 The fractional conversion of A is given by
 $ X_ce("A") = 1- conc("A")/conc("A")_0 $